johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 There's a little bit of boilerplate, including wrapping the body in a Promise, which will come in handy later when we want to orchestrate a test with multiple outstanding requests.
 But the main logic should be easy to see.
 We first subscribe to `'/get-customers_res'` (our **response channel**), simply printing out the result when a message on this channel comes back.
 Then we publish the request on `'/get-customers_ack'`.

 Because we're running this as a standalone node client program and want to exit after sending a request, we wait 500ms after publishing the request, then cancel the subscription and exit.
 Cancelling the subscription is important housekeeping &#8212; if we don't, subscriptions hang around (though Faye will ultimately clean them up).

+Finally, you'll notice that much like the responder, we have a helper utility `getPayload()` to wrap our requests in the nest message protocol.

 ```ts
 // src/customer-app.ts